Editorial Style Guide

 STONY BROOK MEDICINE

-The name Stony Brook Medicine represents Stony Brook’s entire medical enterprise, which encompasses the five schools of the health sciences — Dental Medicine, Health Technology and Management, Renaissance School of Medicine, Nursing and Social Welfare — the Stony Brook University Hospital, Stony Brook Children’s Hospital, the Long Island State Veterans Home, and our major centers and institutes, programs, clinics and community-based healthcare settings.
+The name Stony Brook Medicine represents Stony Brook’s entire medical enterprise, which encompasses the five schools of the health sciences — Dental Medicine, Health Professions, Renaissance School of Medicine, Nursing and Social Welfare — Stony Brook University Hospital, Stony Brook Children’s Hospital, the Long Island State Veterans Home, and our major centers and institutes, programs, clinics and community-based healthcare settings.

 STONY BROOK UNIVERSITY